What is the NYU Alumni Mentorship Program?

 Becoming a mentor gives you the opportunity to interact with over 60 startup teams of talented founders, serial entrepreneurs, designers and developers working on a diverse range of products and technologies.
-Additionally, mentors interact with external entrepreneurs, consultants, angel investors and venture capital firms through events held at the School of Engineering Incubator.
+Additionally, mentors interact with external entrepreneurs, consultants, angel investors and venture capital firms through events held our Incubators.

 Learn and Experience

-the School of Engineering Incubator companies are building new products and technologies to solve problems new and old industries.
+Our incubator companies are building new products and technologies to solve problems for new and old industries.
 By joining the program, mentors get a firsthand look at some of the newest technologies coming out of the New York startup ecosystem.

 What is the Structure of the Program?

-The program is structured around the needs of each company with interaction schedule and breadth tailored to the particular needs outlined by the startups and the schedule of the mentor.
-The incubator will facilitate the mentor-company relationship but the relationship and goals are driven by the startup.
+The program is structured around the needs of each company with interaction scheduled and breadth tailored to the particular needs outlined by the startups and the schedule of the mentor.
+The incubator will facilitate the mentor-company relationship, but the relationship and goals are driven by the startup.